leodamasceno/leodamasceno.github.io/dsi.md

 Use this tool to calculate how much you need to invest in order to get paid monthly the value specified in the options below.

-How much would you like to receive per month?<br>
+How much would you like to receive per month?
+Example: 2000<br>
 <input type="text" id="monthly_income" name="monthly_income">

-What's the total of your dividend yield (In percentage per year)?<br>
+What's the total of your dividend yield (The percentage is already implied)?
+Example: 8.4<br>
 <input type="text" id="dividend_yield" name="dividend_yield">

 <button onclick="calculateDSI()">Calculate</button>